rmjarvis/TreeCorr/docs/params.rst

     - ``weight`` = The total weight of the triangles in each bin.
     - ``ntri`` = The total number of triangles in each bin.

-:kkk_file_name: (str) The output filename for kappa-kappa-kappa correlation function.
+:kkk_file_name: (str) The output filename for scalar-scalar-scalar correlation function.

     This is the three-point correlation function of a scalar field.